-An Economic Analysis of the Mount Lofty Golf Estate prepared by BDO EconSearch and Hudson Howells is provided at Appendix F. It summarises the positive contribution that the proposed development will have on the local Adelaide Hills South Australian Government Region (SAGR) economy and for South Australia.
+An Economic Analysis of the Mount Lofty Golf Estate prepared by Hudson Howells is provided at Appendix F. It summarises the positive contribution that the proposed development will have on the local Adelaide Hills South Australian Government Region (SAGR) economy and for South Australia.

-During the construction phase, the development is expected to contribute Gross Regional Product (GRP) of \$41.1m and household income of \$29.3m to the Adelaide Hills economy.
-Additionally, the proposed development will support the employment of 141 Full Time Equivalent (FTE) jobs in the Adelaide Hills SAGR on average over the three years of construction.
+Over the three year period of construction, the development is expected to contribute GRP of \$50.5m including household income of \$35.8m to the Adelaide Hills economy.
+Additionally, the proposed development is expected to support the employment of 159 FTE jobs in the Adelaide Hills SAGR on average over the three years of construction.
+These estimates include the construction of the development and flow-on effects in the broader economy.

-Statewide, the development is expected to contribute Gross State Product (GSP) of \$87.1m and household income of \$57.3m to the South Australian economy.
-Additionally, the proposed development will support the employment of 240 FTE jobs in the state on average, over the three years of construction.
+Statewide, the development is expected to contribute GSP of \$108.7m including household income of \$71.1m to the South Australian economy.
+Additionally, the proposed development is expected to support the employment of 274 FTE jobs in the state on average over the three years of construction.
 These estimates include the construction of the development and flow-on effects in the broader economy.